class Minecraft(host: str = 'localhost', port: int = 1789)

 Parameters:

-sep (str, optional) – the separated between each object, defaults to “ “
+sep (str, optional) – the separator between each object, defaults to “ “

 Parameters: